The Illiterate One: Plot

 Over the course of the film, Inocencio gradually learns to read, courts Blanca, teaches his friends and makes both friends and enemies at the bank.
 Fermín, a teller, taunts and mistreats Inocencio thinking him inferior.
 Later Inocencio foils a robbery; Fermín plays a prank on Inocencio by writing a letter pretending that it requests a reward for the deed but actually is demanding for Inocencio to be punished for letting the robbers in.
 The prank backfires when Don Rómulo, the bank manager, discovers the ruse and reduces Fermín's wages in half.
 Don Rómulo gives Inocencio a 1000-peso reward, which the grateful man proceeds to spend on a new dress for his godmother, a traditional regional dress for Blanca to wear in a beauty contest, and new shoes for himself (which end up being too small for him).
 While going about his cleaning work in the bank, Inocencio unwittingly drops the lawyer's letter — which he still has yet to read — and Fermín finds it on the floor.
 On the day of the contest, Aníbal and Fermín, who are revealed to be cousins, conspire to make it appear that Blanca has stolen her employer's jewels and passed them to Inocencio.
 Though both are arrested, the trial is cut short when Fermín discovers Aníbal has betrayed him and gone alone to claim the inheritance, leading him to reveal the whole plot, resulting in Inocencio and Blanca being exonerated.
 Inocencio and his friends rush to Mexico City to thwart the attempt and denounce Aníbal, who is arrested at the lawyer's office after he arrives to claim the funds.
-After receiving his inheritance Inocencio reveals his plans to buy his godmother a washing machine so so can still work washing clothes, as well as funding public schools for other illiterates to learn to read and finally proposing marriage to Blanca.
+After receiving his inheritance Inocencio reveals his plans to buy his godmother a washing machine for her laundry business, as well as funding public schools for other illiterates to learn to read and finally proposing marriage to Blanca.
 The film concludes with Inocencio's and Blanca's wedding.